-In September 1996, Congress amended CERCLA, as noted above, in order to clarify whether and under what circumstances clean-up costs or the obligation to take remedial actions could be imposed on a secured lender such as the trust fund.
+In September 1996 Congress amended CERCLA, as noted above, in order to clarify whether and under what circumstances clean-up costs or the obligation to take remedial actions could be imposed on a secured lender such as the Trust Fund.
 However, the amendment, which is intended to relieve lenders from liability under CERCLA if they did not "participate in management," has not yet been tested by the courts.
-Moreover, the EPA has announced its intention to challenge certain aspects of the amendment on the grounds that Congress did not fully or accurately codify the EPA's lender liability rule, although the EPA has not yet challenged any aspect of the amendment.
+Moreover, the EPA has announced its intention to challenge certain aspects of the amendment on the grounds that Congress did not fully or accurately codify the EPA's lender liability rule.
 It is thus still not clear the extent to which management participation may be undertaken by a lender without exposing it to the risk of environmental liability.